Episode 4

 Roberto: Okay, several owners, like in us, Greek shipowners have invested in them.
 It's just that this needs to be done on a much larger scale and to get closer to the VCs for companies to be able to very quickly build a product together with shipping companies.

-Konstantinos: Oftentimes, we see that a shipowner who is very generous in investing in a shipping company will not necessarily purchase the product from a marine tech company because there might be someone in their company who blocks it.
+Konstantinos: Oftentimes, we will see that one shipowner who will be very generous in investing in a shipping company, his company will not buy the product, a marine tech company, of this company because there’s some person there that won’t let it happen.

 Konstantinos: We are entering a great debate of the general attractiveness of Greece as a destination for tax purposes, in terms of the graffiti on all the buildings, in terms of the judicial system, etc.